 Cana Island Lighthouse – Baileys Harbor

-More than 140 years old, this popular lighthouse just north of Baileys Harbor was added to the National Register of Historic Places in 1976.
+More than 140 years old, Cana Island Lighthouse sits just north of Baileys Harbor and was added to the National Register of Historic Places in 1976.
 Climb the 97 steps of the spiral staircase to the gallery deck to take in the peaceful, expansive view of Lake Michigan and the Door Peninsula.

 The Ridges Sanctuary – Baileys Harbor

-Like a little piece of heaven, this National Natural Landmark, made up of forests and wetlands, is home to vast amounts of flora and fauna, including 25 species of orchids, more than 60 different types of birds and the endangered Hine’s Emerald Dragonfly.
+Like a little piece of heaven, the Ridges Sanctuary is a National Natural Landmark made up of forests and wetlands, is home to vast amounts of flora and fauna, including 25 species of orchids, more than 60 different types of birds and the endangered Hine’s Emerald Dragonfly.

 Explore miles of hiking trails year-round—even on snowshoes.
 And a visit to this sanctuary wouldn’t be complete without seeing the historic and rare two-structure lighthouse system known as Baileys Harbor Range Lights.

 Newport State Park – Ellison Bay

 If you’re an outdoor enthusiast, you’ll want to make the trek up to the tip of the Door Peninsula to Newport State Park—the only designated wilderness park in Wisconsin’s park system.
 Explore hiking and biking trails galore, or do a little camping and fishing along 11 miles of Lake Michigan shoreline.

 What could be more relaxing than sipping good wine?
 Between Lake Michigan and the waters of Green Bay, you’ll find nine wineries that have joined forces to form the Door County Wine Trail that creates a deliciously unique experience for tourists.
 Make a toast to cherry, apple and other tasty wines that this region is famous for.